makuke1234/jsonlite2/README.md

 	* Minor optimisation in value type, use uint8_t instead of enum type itself
 * 1.0
 	* Initial release

-# The C++ version

-The C++ version of this library is a single-include header file, C++11 compliant, yet again relying on KISS principle.
-This time I decided not to use custom exceptions, also, the linter part of it is almost exception-free.

 # About testing